plone/plone.restapi-angular/docs/basic-usage.rst

     }
   }

-And now, your custom view will replace the original one.
+Now your custom view will replace the original one.